d-khan/python/Syllabus.md

 |16 | 20 May | __Final Project due on__ ||

 ## __Textbook__
-The following text book is used for this course:
+The following textbook is used for this course:
 The Quick Python Book by Naomi Ceder, 3rd edition (June 14 2018), Manning, ISBN: 978-1617294037

 I recommend the notes and resources provided on the course site in Canvas.
 Create a free account in OpenEDG and enroll in “Python Essentials 1” and “Python Essentials 2”.